 How can I test for DNS leaks and IP leaks?

 You can use online tools like DNSLeakTest and IPLeak.net.
 Run tests before and after connecting to the VPN to verify your DNS and IP are properly masked.
-Vpn not working with school wi fi heres how to fix it
+Is using a vpn legal in egypt understanding the rules and risks in 2026

 Do VPNs work on routers, or do I need software on devices?